hnikolov/pihdf_doc/details/utest.md

 ![Alt text](../images/hello.png)

-__It is important to note that the unit testing of `pyhdf` abstracts low-level details such as `reset` and `clock` manipulation, and data synchronization with these signals.
+__It is important to note that the unit testing of `pihdf` abstracts low-level details such as `reset` and `clock` manipulation, and data synchronization with these signals.
 As a result, the designer can focus more on the purpose of the test by determining input stimuli and expected results (reference data).__{.lead}

 Module files and directory structure
 ====================================